jordanlgraves/geneforge/README.md

 ```

 ## Goals
-Develop a Model for Genetic Circuit Design:
+Develop a Generative Model for Genetic Circuit Design:

-- Train models to learn and generate valid genetic circuits using parts repositories such as SynBioHub and iGEM.
+- Train models to learn and generate valid genetic circuits using parts repositories such as SynBioHub and iGEM and language modeling techniques.
-- Validate the ability to model and generate circuits accurately.
+- Validate the ability to model and generate valid circuits.

 Generate Circuits Based on Initial and Target Cell States:

-- Use expression data (e.g., RNA-seq) to design genetic circuits that transition an initial cell state to a target cell state.
+- Use expression data (e.g., RNA-seq) to design genetic circuits that transition a cell from an initial expression state to a target expression state.
+- Generate a large quantity of pseudo-random circuit design.
-- Generate synthetic data by simulating the circuits and their effects on cell states using circuit simulation libraries and perturbation simulations (e.g., GEARS or GeneFormer).
+- Combine circuit design simulations (e.g. libSBML) with perturbation simulations (e.g., GEARs, GeneFormer).

 ## Installation
 Clone the Repository: